Anglican 2021 Grow Hope Project

 Once again, Chris, Leianne and Jonathon Lea have donated their time and 15 acres of land to grow Canola with the net proceeds from the sale of the Canola plus Parish and Individual donations going to the PWRDF account in the Canadian Food Grains Bank.
 Due to Covid 19 the Rogation Service will be held through Zoom on June 6 at 11 a.m.
 This service will bless and give thanks for the crop components with speakers, videos and music from participants around the Diocese.
 Donations are gratefully accepted – for information on ways to donate please see our Donation Page link on the home page.

 Anglican 2020 Grow Hope Project

-Once again the Diocese of Rupert’s Land is supporting the PWRDF work through the Canadian Foodgrains Bank (CFGB) with the Anglican Grow Hope Project. of 2019.
+For the third year in a row, the Diocese of Rupert’s Land is supporting the PWRDF work through the Canadian Foodgrains Bank (CFGB) with the Anglican Grow Hope Project. of 2020.
 This project has three purposes:

 1. To grow a crop in Canada to create revenue for the alleviation of hunger around the world through CFGB and its member PWRDF.

 2. To engage urban non-farming individuals, families, churches and groups in the farming process.

 3. For non-farmers to learn about farming and food production in Canada and about the people whose lives and health depend on food relief and/or food related projects.

 Chris Lea, a farmer and Anglican priest in the Pembina Hills Parishes, has committed to growing 15 acres of oats this year.
 The sale price of the harvest will be deposited in PWRDF’s account with the CFGB, minus Chris’crop production costs.
 Members of our Diocese are being asked to raise $300/acre or $4,500 to cover those crop production costs for seed, fertilizer, etc. Chris is donating his land, equipment, expertise and time.